power721/PowerJudge/README.md

 Based on UESTC and HUST judge core.

 ##Features##
-auto get data files from data directory and sort by lexicographical.
+auto get data files from data directory and sort by version.

 set process limit for compiler, executor and spj.

-chroot and setgid/setuid with nobody account for secuirty.
+run as upstart service.

+compile/execute with user judge for security.

 fast judge for Python which doesn't use chroot or copy rutime env.

 support Linux 32 bit and 64 bit.
-  * Ubuntu 12.10 Desktop 32bit
-  * Ubuntu 12.04 Desktop 64bit
   * Ubuntu 14.04 Server 32bit
+  * Ubuntu 14.04 Server 64bit
   * Linux Mint 14 32bit
   * Linux Mint 14 64bit
   * Debian 7.5 32bit